Monty Mason

 Taylor Montgomery Mason (born September 8, 1967) is an American politician from Virginia.
-A member of the Democratic Party, Mason is the member of the Virginia Senate for the 1st district.
+A member of the Democratic Party, Mason served as a member of the Virginia Senate for the 1st district from 2016 to 2024.
+From 2014 to 2016 he represented the 93rd district in the Virginia House of Delegates.

 Early life

 Mason was born in Farmville, Virginia.
 He attended the College of William & Mary, and graduated in 1989 with a degree in government.
+While at William & Mary, Mason was a member of the fraternity Pi Lambda Phi, which organized annual mock “slave auctions” to raise money.
+In the 1989 edition of the College’s yearbook, Mason is pictured and named alongside descriptions of these auctions.

 Mason works for Visa Inc. as a senior director, specializing on fraud prevention and risk management.

 Political career

 Mason ran for the 93rd district of the Virginia House of Delegates in the 2013 elections.
 He defeated incumbent Republican Michael B. Watson.

-Following the death of Sen. John Miller, Mason ran and won as the Virginia State Senator for District 1 in 2016.
+Following the death of Sen. John Miller, Mason ran and won election to the Virginia State Senate for District 1 in 2016.
 For the 2018 legislative session, Senator Mason sat on three committees: General Laws & Technology; Rehabilitation & Social Services; and, Agriculture, Conservation, & Natural Resources.

+In the 2023 Virginia Senate election, he was redistricted to the 24th district but was unseated by Republican Danny Diggs.

-Electoral History
+Electoral history

 Personal life

 Mason is a resident of Williamsburg, Virginia.